Core Content for 2021-2022 School Year -Biology, Math II, Math III and Math IV

 4th offense removed from class to office

-- Electronic Devices in the classroom: Cell phones are not to be out in sight or use during instructional, practice, group work, or assessment times.
-There will be times I ask students to use their devices for research purposes.
+- Electronic Devices in the classroom: Cell phones must be put away during instruction, independent practice, group work, or while completing formal and informal assessments.
+There will be times when students will use their devices for research purposes.
 Cell phones should not be used as calculators on a regular basis.
-If a student violates these rules, I will ask student to turn off the device and hand it to me or place it on my desk to be returned at the end of class.
-Multiple offenses by the same student will result in the cell phone being turned in to the office for parental pick-up and a conference with me.
+If a student violates these rules, I will ask the student to turn off the device and hand it to me or place it on my desk to be returned at the end of class.
+Multiple offenses by the same student will result in the cell phone being turned in to the office for parental pick-up and a conference with administration.
 Please help me reinforce the importance of time-on-task and limiting unnecessary distractions.
 Cell phones should never be used for any reason during a test or quiz, and will result in a grade of zero and an office referral.

 - Academic Honesty: I strongly encourage group work both inside and out of the class.
 However please be an active member of the group.
 If you choose to simply copy from another student or look up answers online, you will not be helping yourself.
-Make sure you understand the concept or problem and could explain it to the class or work another similar problem or question.
+Make sure you understand the concept or problem clearly and can demonstrate your understanding during independent practice.

-- Tutoring and my contact information: I will be available for tutoring after school on Wednesday of each week.
+- Tutoring and Contact information: I will be available for tutoring after school on Wednesday of each week.
+All students are required to make an appointment for the Wednesday tutorial sessions.
 Please feel free to call or email.
-704-736-1969 ext 61055 email email@example.com.
+My number is 704-736-1969 ext 61055.
+My email address is firstname.lastname@example.org.
 I will respond within 24 hours during the school week or Monday following the weekend.

 I have read and understand the class Policy/Syllabus for Curriculum Read.